AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Table/Configure an auto-increment primary key column.md

 2. Write data

-    When you write data to a table, you do not need to specify a specific value for the auto-increment column.
-Instead, you need only to set the value of the auto-increment column to AUTO\_INCREMENT.
+    When you write data to a table, you do not need to specify values for the auto-increment primary key column.
+Instead, you need only to set placerholder values for the column.

     ```
         private static void putRow(SyncClient client, String receive_id) {
             // Create the primary key.
             PrimaryKeyBuilder primaryKeyBuilder = PrimaryKeyBuilder.createPrimaryKeyBuilder();
-            // Set the value in the first primary key column to the first four digits of md5(receive_id).
+            // Set the values in the first primary key column to the first four digits of md5(receive_id).
-            primaryKeyBuilder.addPrimaryKeyColumn("PK_1", PrimaryKeyValue.fromString("Hangzhou");
+            primaryKeyBuilder.addPrimaryKeyColumn("PK_1", PrimaryKeyValue.fromString("Hangzhou"));
-            // Set the value in the second primary key column to AUTO_INCREMENT.
-The second primary key column is an auto-increment primary key column.
-You need only to specify a placeholder for the column.
-Tablestore generates a value for the auto-increment primary key column.
+            // The second primary key column is an auto-increment primary key column, and you do not need to specify specific values for it.
+You need only to set placerholder values for the column.
+Tablestore generates values for the auto-increment primary key column.
             primaryKeyBuilder.addPrimaryKeyColumn("PK_2", PrimaryKeyValue.AUTO_INCREMENT);
             PrimaryKey primaryKey = primaryKeyBuilder.build();
             RowPutChange rowPutChange = new RowPutChange("table_name", primaryKey);
-            // Set ReturnType to RT_PK to include the primary key value in the response.
-By default, no results are returned if ReturnType is not set.
+            // Set ReturnType to RT_PK to include the primary key value in the returned result.
+By default, no primary key column value is returned if ReturnType is not set.
             rowPutChange.setReturnType(ReturnType.RT_PK);
             // Add attribute columns.
-            rowPutChange.addColumn(new Column("content", ColumnValue.fromString(content)));
+            rowPutChange.addColumn(new Column("content", ColumnValue.fromString("content")));
             // Write data to the table.
             PutRowResponse response = client.putRow(new PutRowRequest(rowPutChange));
             // Display the returned primary key value.